 And then the swag is used to remind those customers about the personal interactions they’ve had with your brand.

-A better piece of swag just adds more icing to the cake because people are more likely to keep swag that’s of way higher quality – like something they actually want to use.
+A better piece of swag just adds more icing to the cake because people are more likely to keep high-quality swag – like something they actually want to use.

 What if you were able to create those personal interactions at scale without having face-to-face conversations with your prospects, while also being able to offer higher valued pieces of swag that your prospects will actually care about?